IbrahimFadel/flux/README.md

-# SE
+# Sandscript

-SE is a simple declarative programming language
+Sandscript is a simple declarative programming language

+Using LLVM for code generation